 - In Eclipse, select File > New > Dynamic Web Project.

-Note: If you do not have an option to select Dynamic Web Project, select Help > Install New Software, and then select the following:
+Note: If you do not have an option to select Dynamic Web Project, select Help > Install New Software, select a site from the drop down, and then select the following:

 Eclipse Java EE Developer Tools

 Eclipse Java Web Developer Tools

 JST Server Adapters (this is needed to target the application for Tomcat, JBoss, WebSphere, et cetera)

 JST Server Adapters Extensions (this is needed to target the application for Tomcat, JBoss, WebSphere, et cetera)

 - Give your project a name, such as myApp.
 If you have setup a Tomcat server in Eclipse, select the Target runtime.
 Select Next.

 - Athe Web Module prompt, check Generate web.xml deployment descriptor, and select Finish.